Amazon::API - A generic base class for AWS Services

 print {*STDERR} Dumper($sqs->ListQueues);

-NOTE: In order to use Botocore metadata you must clone the Botocore repository and point the utility to the repo.
+In order to use Botocore metadata you must clone the Botocore repository yourself and point the utility at the repository directory.

 Clone the Botocore project from GitHub: